Winter Break Trips

 - College Outdoors Staff & Student Leaders

 The trip fee does not include airfare.
-However, if you live in the Midwest or the East, working this into your flight from Portland to your home for Winter Break, then back to Portland, adds, on average, (when we checked last winter) about $80-$100 to the total of all your flights over winter break, compared to just flying home in December and back to campus in January.
+However, if you live in the Midwest or the East, working this into your flight from Portland to your home for Winter Break, then back to Portland, adds, on average, (when we checked last winter) about $60-$90 to the total of all your flights over winter break, compared to just flying home in December and back to campus in January.
+In some case, the total was actually less for a flight to Orlando, and from there back to the LC campus in Portland, than the one way cost of flying back to PDX from an east coast city.

 If you are heading home for Winter Break, fly home on one leg of your flight, from Portland, at the end of Fall Semester.

-We will run free airport pick ups at both MCO and SFB airports on January 3.
+We will run free airport pick ups at both MCO and SFB airports on Thursday, January 4, between 1 PM and 7:30 PM.

 SFB (Sanford/Orlando International Airport) is north of Orlando and is 27 miles east of our base camp for the first half of this course.
 Allegiant is the main domestic airline flying into SFB.
 MCO (Orlando International Airport) is 42 miles southeast of our base camp, on the south side of downtown Orlando.

-Return to PDX (Portland) on Saturday, January 13, 2018 (make your flight for no earlier than 1:55 PM) from Ft.
-Lauderdale International Airport (FLL).
+Return to PDX (Portland) on Saturday, January 13, 2018 (make your flight for no earlier than 3:30 PM) from Orlando International Airport (MCO).

-For your return to campus at the end of the course, we’ll recommend an inexpensive flight that everyone is welcome to go on, once prices for the airlines are posted in late summer, 2017.
-We will have a shuttle back to campus from the Portland airport on Saturday night, Jan 13th, when that flight returns.
+We will have a shuttle back to campus from the Portland airport on Saturday night, Jan 13th, 2018 when that flight lands in Portland.

-However, you can also take any airline you’d like out of FLL (Fort Lauderdale) on January 13th; just make sure your flight departs FLL at 1:55 PM or later on Saturday, January 13th.
-Fort Lauderdale tends to have lower fares to Portland than Miami International Airport (MIA).
+However, you can also take any airline you’d like out of MCO (Orlando International) on January 13th; just make sure your flight departs MCO at 3:30 PM or later on Saturday, January 13th, 2018.

 How to Sign Up: